kanishk-jain-01/gymmentorai/README.md

 ## Features

 - **Workout Logging**: Easily log your workouts with natural language input
-- **Workout Analysis**: Get AI-powered insights about your fitness progress
 - **Workout Visualization**: View charts and graphs of your workout data
 - **User Authentication**: Secure login with Google OAuth